 Whereas a warranty is a contract to only investigate the problem, but not an agreement to necessarily fix the boiler free of charge.
 Therefore, it is certainly worth opting for a guarantee, with the longest term possible being most favourable.

-There is no denying that boilers are an expense many homes could do without, but thankfully there are multiple payment options.
+There’s no denying that boilers are an expensive necessity homes can’t do without, but thankfully there are multiple payment options available.